DerJJ/BanishedColonialCharterTranslationPoC/README.md

 Thanks to the Devs from Black Liquid for the Colonial Charter Mod. http://www.colonialcharter.com/

-In order to do a translation for your desired language, translate the stings in the /Dialog/StringTable.rsc
+In order to do a translation for your desired language, translate the strings in the following files:

+/Dialog/StringTable.rsc
 /UI/ColonialStringTable.rsc
-files.

 This PoC contains an example special character set to support the german language.